sabitkondakci/PowerShell-LinuxBash/LinuxBash/dotfiles/README.txt

-Copy .vim , .vimrc and .bashrc to home/user directory
+Copy all files in dotfiles to /home/<user-name>/ directory